The Learning Cycle as an Instructional Model

 Assessment is the collection of data.
 It is the measurement activities educators use to attempt to make valid inferences about students' knowledge, process skills, and dispositions; as well as using those measurements and inferences to make current and future curricular and instructional decisions that are developmentally and academically appropriate.
 It is helpful to think of assessment as diagnostic, formative, summative, and generative.

-Exploration assessment mostly requires initial checks of what students know (diagnosis) and how well they know it.
-The teacher helps students focus and probe their personal information related to the task or topic.
 Assess what is known about the concepts in general and supporting information needed to construct acceptable outcomes.
-Challenging their understanding for the supporting information (facts, concepts, generalizations) necessary and sufficient and how information relates for conceptualization of concepts or generalizations.
+Challenging their understanding for the supporting information (facts, concepts, generalizations) necessary and sufficient and how that information connects and explains the concepts or generalizations.

-Invention assessment mostly requires ongoing checks (formative) on how students are constructing their understanding of the topic and related concepts and generalizations.
-At the end of the invention, assessment requires probes to check students understanding as it relates to the outcomes and the expected level of achievement (summative).
-After learning is summarized successfully, assessment seeks to determine how students can wonder, extend, or generalize the newly conceptualized concepts (generalization).
+At the end of the invention, assessment requires probes to check learners understanding as it relates to the outcomes and the expected level of achievement (summative).

-Discovery continues with generalizations made at the end of invention only with more opportunities to generalize the concept deeper and in new ways to solve problems or answer questions with opportunities to analyze, synthesize, and evaluate the concept (generative).
+Discovery continues with generalizations made at the end of invention, only with more opportunities to generalize the concept deeper and in new ways to solve problems or answer questions with opportunities to analyze, synthesize, and evaluate the concept (generative).

 Assessment includes:

-- Information collected from student created records of events, procedures, or random thoughts.
+- Information collected from learner created records of events, procedures, or random thoughts.
 It is imperative that the classroom teacher examine these records on a regular basis.
 Young children can draw their observations.
-As they learn to write, they can label and then write the descriptions of what they have done.
+As they learn to write, they can label and then write descriptions of what they have done.
 As their ability to read and write matures, they can be given written focus questions to focus their attention on information they will need to know.
-Answers to these written focus questions are used to assess students understandings.
+Answers to these written focus questions are used to assess learners understandings.

-- Information must be collected on students use of process skills beyond simple understandings.
-Such as - How many centimeters in a meter?)
+- Information must be collected on learners use of process skills beyond simple understandings.
+Such as - How many centimeters in a meter?
 Understanding beyond such as - You measured the room with your feet.
 The class agreed on a standard straw as a unit of measurement.
 Why did you choose to use feet?
 And - Would green bean seeds be a good choice for a standard unit?
 Why? or Why not?
 And How could you use a broken ruler to measure a shelf?

 - Information collected should be comprehensive.
 Information should include categorizes - knowledge, process, disposition (habits of mind or affective), perspective, personal, and social.